wanyaland/lambda-emptor/README.md

 # Installation
 Install the serverless framework - https://serverless.com/framework/docs/providers/aws/guide/installation/
+Install the 'serverless-python-requirements' plugin that handles external packages like the 'requests' package via npm -npm install serverless-python-requirements

 #Usage
 You can deploy with sls deploy --stage dev command .
 The stage option takes in the type of environment